Rudolf V. Perina

-Following his retirement from the foreign service, Perina served as chargé d’affaires at U.S. embassies, including those in Chisinau, Moldova (2006), Yerevan, Armenia (2007), Reykjavik (2010), Prague (2013), and Bratislava, Slovakia (2015).
+Following his retirement from the foreign service, Perina served as chargé d’affaires at U.S. embassies, including those in Chișinău, Moldova (2006), Yerevan, Armenia (2007), Reykjavík, Iceland (2010), Prague, Czech Republic (2013), and Bratislava, Slovakia (2015).

 Early life and family

-Perina was born on January 3, 1945, in the town of Tábor in what is today the Czech Republic.
+Perina was born on January 3, 1945, in Tábor in what is today the Czech Republic.
 His father's family owned a large lumbermill serving Central Europe.
 His mother's family was subject to Nazi reprisals during World War II, including the execution of his grandfather and great uncle on June 10, 1942.
-The family members were executed in a coordinated purge of Czech nationalists and public figures that culminated in the razing of the town of Lidice.
+The family members were executed in a coordinated purge of Czech nationalists and public figures that culminated in the razing of the village of Lidice.

 Perina and his parents fled Czechoslovakia following the 1948 Communist takeover of the government.
-Rudolf's mother paid a Croat border smuggler to transport her son in January 1950 to the border into Austria and eventually to Zurich, where his father had escaped.
+Rudolf's mother paid a Croat border smuggler to transport her son in January 1950 to the border into Austria and eventually to Zürich, where his father had escaped.
 The family lived as refugees in Switzerland and Morocco before immigrating to the United States via Le Havre, France, in 1951.

 He grew up speaking Czech at home.
 In 1955, the family moved to Cleveland, and Perina obtained US citizenship the following year.